-Russian President Vladimir Putin names head of tax service as new prime minister
+Russian President Vladimir Putin engineers shakeup that could keep him in power longer

 "Such a model resembling the Chinese one would allow Putin to stay at the helm indefinitely while encouraging rivalry between potential successors," Rogov observed.

-Putin served two presidential terms in 2000-2008 before shifting into the prime minister's job for four years to observe the term limit.
-Medvedev kept his seat warm and then stepped down after just one term to allow his mentor to reclaim the top job in 2012.
-While in office, Medvedev raised the presidential term from four to six years.
+In 2017, Chinese leader Xi Jinping had term limits abolished, which would effectively keep him in power for life, although Putin appears to favor more intricate ways of staying in charge than abolishing term limits.

-Even though Putin continued calling the shots during Medvedev's presidency, he wasn't quite happy with his performance.
-He was particularly critical of Medvedev's decision to give the green light to the Western air campaign over Libya in 2011 that led to the ouster and the killing of long-time dictator Moammar Gadhafi.
+Although Putin continued calling the shots during Medvedev's presidency, he wasn't totally happy with all his actions.
+He was particularly critical of Medvedev's decision to give the green light to the Western air campaign in Libya in 2011 that led to the ouster and killing of long-time dictator Moammar Gadhafi.

-Medvedev's decision to step down after one term to let Putin return to the presidency also sparked massive protests in Moscow in 2011-2012 in a major challenge to the Kremlin.
+Medvedev's decision to step down and let Putin return to the presidency also sparked massive protests in Moscow in 2011-2012 in a major challenge to the Kremlin.
 Some of Putin's associates suspected Medvedev's aides of encouraging the protests.

-In his speech, Putin emphasized the need to amend the constitution to give it a clear priority over international law.
+In his speech, Putin emphasised the need to amend the constitution to give it a clear priority over international law.

 "The requirements of international law and treaties and decisions of international organs can only be valid on the territory of Russia as long as they don't restrict human rights and freedoms and don't contradict the constitution," he said.